hozeren/multigro/README.md

 # MultiGRO
 ***Still in WIP STAGE***
+***Transition from bash to python is ongoing, the expected final package will be finished within three months***

 Bash shell scripts for GROMACS to run multiple simulations and their analysis at once.